-President Thomas Jefferson "shrewdly appointed" his first Cabinet, "balancing able old friends and men who could win Republican support where the party was weakest," Willard Sterne Randall wrote in Thomas Jefferson: A Life.
-Perhaps Jefferson's best friend and staunchest ally was Secretary of State James Madison.
-A fellow Virginian who had served in the Virginia General Assembly and Continental Congress, Madison strongly influenced the formation and ratification of the Constitution, and as a member of the House of Representatives sponsored the Bill of Rights.
+James Madison, Jefferson's closest political friend and staunchest ally, was named secretary of state.
+A fellow Virginian who had served in the Virginia General Assembly and the Continental Congress, Madison strongly influenced the formation and ratification of the Constitution, and as a member of the House of Representatives sponsored the Bill of Rights.
 Madison succeeded Jefferson as president in 1809.

-Albert Gallatin, a native of Switzerland, was Jefferson's secretary of the Treasury.
-A Revolutionary War veteran, Gallatin served three terms as a congressman from Pennsylvania before being appointed to the Cabinet.
-He remained Treasury secretary under Madison, serving until 1814, and later was minister to France and Great Britain.
+Albert Gallatin, a native of Switzerland, was Jefferson's secretary of the treasury.
+A Revolutionary War veteran, Gallatin served three terms as a congressman from Pennsylvania before being appointed to the cabinet.
+He remained treasury secretary under Madison, serving until 1814, and later was minister to France and Great Britain.

 Jefferson's secretary of war was Henry Dearborn, a New Hampshire native who as a Revolutionary War officer fought at Bunker Hill, Quebec, and Yorktown.
-The U.S. marshal for Maine (then part of Massachusetts) and a two-term Congressman before becoming secretary of war, he later served as senior major general of the U.S. Army and minister to Portugal.
+The U.S. marshal for Maine (then part of Massachusetts) and a two-term congressman before becoming secretary of war, he later served as senior major general of the U.S. Army and minister to Portugal.

 The attorney general was Levi Lincoln of Massachusetts, a member of the bar since 1775.
-A Minuteman during the Revolution, Lincoln was elected to both houses of the Massachusetts legislature and the U.S. House.
-He later became governor of Massachusetts, and turned down an appointment to the U.S. Supreme Court.
+A minuteman during the Revolution, Lincoln was elected to both houses of the Massachusetts legislature and the U.S. House.
+He later became governor of Massachusetts and turned down an appointment to the U.S. Supreme Court.

-Vice President Aaron Burr was not part of Jefferson's inner circle.
+Vice president Aaron Burr was not part of Jefferson's inner circle.
 There is no strong evidence that Burr actively sought Federalist support during the House balloting for president in 1801, but many Republicans doubted his loyalty.
 Though Burr said he was willing to serve the administration's goals, Jefferson did not consult him on appointments or policy decisions.